 There is no simple formula or magic trick to figuring out how much your injury case is worth.
 If things were that simple - both sides would always agree on the value of a case, injured accident victims would not need to hire a personal injury lawyer, and there would be much fewer lawyers.

-The simple truth is - injury cases are very subjective and each case too unique to arrive at a formula.
+The truth is - injury cases are very subjective and each case too unique to arrive at a simple personal injury compensation formula.
 The same type of injury may affect one person differently than it affects another.
 For instance, a guitar player who loses a finger may have a substantial lost income claim if he or she can no longer perform but a cashier with the same injury may have very little or no lost income because having one less finger does not negatively impact job performance.

 Why is so hard to tell what my case is worth?

-Ultimately, the value of your case is what a jury may feel is fair to award or what you are willing to accept.
+Ultimately, the value of your personal injury case is what a jury may feel is fair to award or what you are willing to accept.
 But we never know that figure until the jury reaches a verdict or you decide to accept or reject a settlement offer.